 I know what you are thinking – is that even possible?
 Can riding in the car with your children be anything like enjoyable?
 Well, there are some things you can do to minimise the unpleasantness of children’s fights and squawking from their seats.
 It is going to take some energy and forward thinking, but you will thank me for getting you from A to B in more style and niceness than you have ever had before.
 Take a look at these tips and aim to tackle at least half of them if you are after some great car trips with your family.

-1. Firstly, prep your kids
+1. First things first, prep your kids

 Have some robust expectations and let your family in on them.
 Children have a way of adjusting to their parents’ belief in their ability to be self-controlled and pleasant.
 If your kids hear you say they are rotten to be in the car with – they will be.
 If they hear you say that they can be awesome creatures to have as passengers – they will adapt.